Insight • Search & content

 Why multimedia content matters now

-Search engines reward multimedia
+Search engines still reward variety

-AI search benefits from rich content
+AI search pulls from richer sources

 The multimedia content framework